 Yossi Carmil is our Chief Executive Officer, a position which he has held since 2005, after joining Cellebrite in 2004.
 From September 2004 to June 2005 Mr. Carmil was Vice President of Sales at Cellebrite.
 As of June 2019 Mr. Carmil joined our board of directors.
 Prior to joining Cellebrite, Mr. Carmil served as the Director of Sales at ITS Telecom from 2001 to 2004.
 Prior to that, he was Vice President, Commercial at Siemens from 1998 to 2001.
 Mr. Carmil has previously served as a director of Communitake Limited, Cellomat Limited and the German-Israeli Chamber of Commerce.
-Mr. Carmil holds a Bachelor's degree in Economics and Business Administration as well as an MBA from the Ludwig-Maximilians University in Munich Germany
+Mr. Carmil currently serves as a director of the American-Israeli Chamber of Commerce.
+Mr. Carmil holds a Bachelor's degree in Economics and Business Administration as well as an MBA from the Ludwig-Maximilians University in Munich, Germany.